 Population shifts within the Borders tends to reflect the growth of new housing areas.
-A railway link is due to open in 2015 with stations at Stow, Galashiels and terminating at Tweedbank.
+The railway link to Edinburgh opened in 2015 with stations at Stow, Galashiels and terminating at Tweedbank.
 This may contribute to further growth along its commuter catchment area.